Have questions not addressed below? Please submit them via email.

 We anticipate further guidance specific to higher education institutions, with measures tailored to our unique environment.

-University administrators are finalizing comprehensive testing procedures for the community ahead of any fall campus return.
+University administrators are finalizing comprehensive testing procedures for the community ahead of any campus return.
 This will include mandatory self-check assessments submitted every 24 hours, as well as thorough testing and tracing strategies for any student who feels unwell.
 Self-assessments will be conducted via a mobile phone app, at no cost to the user.
-We will continue to share more information as we get closer to the fall semester.

 All university community members must abide by existing L.A.
 County face covering guidelines while on campus.
 You can view the most up-to-date mandates at the LA County Department of Public Health's Coronavirus website.
 The law school will provide masks to returning LLS students, faculty and staff.